Merkoba/Meltdown/arguments.md

 For example: `meltdown --no-tooltips --width 800 --height 900`

+This is how the program is configured.
+There is no settings window.

+Except configs that tweak the model/stream.
+Those are in the interface.

+---

 There are some keywords you can use.

 These are replaced in the argument: